OpenPhilologyAdmin/OPEN-fe/README.md

 - All code pushed to `develop` branch is deployed to `dev.openphilology.eu`;
 - All code pushed to `main` branch is deployed to `staging.openphilology.eu`;
-- Review apps are applications created for each PR (re)opened and are automatically removed when PR is closed.
-Review apps are cloned from `develop` app, so all the configuration set there prior to creating review app is copied.
-Each review app is assigned URL following the pattern: `oplu-${PR-GitHub-ID}.openphilology.eu`.
-The URL is automatically added to the PR (as a comment) after the app is created.

 To add/change/remove environment variables you need to access the machine Dokku is running on via SSH.
 Access details are in 1password vault.
 Once you're in, please use [Dokku CLI commands](https://dokku.com/docs/configuration/environment-variables/).